open-weather-vision/vantjs/README.md

 # vantjs
-vantjs is a javascript/typescript interface to the Davis VantagePro, Davis VantagePro 2 and the Davis Vantage Vue.
+vantjs is a javascript/typescript interface to the Davis Vantage Pro, Pro 2 and Vue.
 ‼ Development still in progress. ‼

 # Installation (not working yet)